College of Liberal Arts and Sciences

 The Math and Physics Center

-The Humanities minor is supported by five interdisciplinary seminars in the subject areas of aesthetics, great ideas, great works, literary masterpieces, and Christian classics.
-These seminars are housed in CLAS and supported by faculty within the Department of History and Political Science and the Department of English and Modern Languages, with participation by faculty in the College of the Arts and the School of Theology.
+The humanities minor is centered on five interdisciplinary “core texts” seminars in the subject areas of aesthetics, Christianity, history, literature, and philosophy.
+These seminars are housed in CLAS and supported by faculty within the Department of History and Political Science, the Department of English, and the Department of Sociology, TESOL, and Modern Languages, with participation by faculty from the College of the Arts and the School of Theology.

 Environmental Studies Minor